xp44mm/Notebook/RxInAction/02 Hello Rx.md

 Figure 2.8 FromEventPattern method signature

 The FromEventPattern method has a couple of overloads.
-The one you’re using here takes two generic parameters and two method parameters.
+The one you're using here takes two generic parameters and two method parameters.
 Figure 2.8 shows the method signature explanation.

 The addHandler and removeHandler parameters register and unregister the Rx handler to the event; the Rx handler will be called by the event and then will call the OnNext method of the observers.